 Principal experimental data are extracted from the CIF and are tabulated under the sub-headings Crystal data, Data collection and Refinement.
 Some numerical items may be formatted with a revised number of decimal places to conform to a consistent style for the journal.
-The descriptive text item \publ\section\exptl\prep should give sufficient information on the chemical and crystal preparation, and identification (e.g. on melting points and densities), to reproduce the experiment.
-Additional details [e.g. lengthy synthesis descriptions and long lists of spectroscopic (NMR, IR etc.) data] supporting the crystallographic study should be placed in the \exptl\special\details section of the CIF.
-The item \publ\section\exptl\refinement should be used to provide details of how H atoms were treated and report the ranges of X-Hdimensions.
-Any unusual aspects of the data collection, space-group identification, data processing, structure determination and refinement (including any restraints used and the treatment of disorder) should also be given here.
+The descriptive text item \publ\section\exptl\prep should give sufficient information on the compound isolation or synthesis, crystal preparation (method, solvents and their ratios), and identification (e.g. melting points and densities), to reproduce the experiment.
+Previously reported syntheses, isolation procedures or spectroscopic data need only be cited.
+Additional details [e.g. lengthy synthesis descriptions and long lists of spectroscopic (NMR, IR etc.) data] supporting the crystallographic study should be placed in the \exptl\special\details section of the CIF, which is available from Crystallography Journals Online.
+Spectroscopic data should be reported in the \publ\section\exptl\prep section only when assignments are given.
+The item \publ\section\exptl\ refinement should be used to provide details of how H atoms were treated, including the ranges of X-H dimensions and how the values of $U{iso}(H)$ were defined.
+Any non-routine or unusual aspects of the data collection, space-group identification, data processing, structure determination and refinement (including any restraints used and the treatment of disorder) should be fully documented here.
 Routine material should be placed in the \refine\special\details section and will be available from Crystallography Journals Online (see §7).